browserengineering/book/book/html.md

         parent.children.append(node)
 ```

-This code looks right, but if you test it out it won't seem to help.
+This code is right, but if you test it out it won't seem to help.
+Why
-Why not?
-Because our parser doesn't yet understand attributes!
-It's
-looking for a tag named `meta`, but finding only a tag with the
-unweildy name

-    meta name="generator" content="pandoc" /

-We're going to need to add support for attributes if we want this
-parser to work right.
+not?

 ::: {.further}
 Prior to the invention of CSS, some browsers supported web page